 3. Cost savings

-You can save a lot by getting development done with offshore IT companies.
+You can save a lot by getting development done with offshore software development companies.

 At 1902 Software, our rates are almost 50% lower than local agencies, especially in Europe, US, and Australia.
 (See our price list.)

 Often, higher cost is associated with higher quality, which is why companies are willing to go with more expensive agencies than save with outsourcing companies.
 This is not always the case, though.

-Always see for yourself and check customer reviews and portfolio of previous projects to check your prospective supplier’s output quality and reputation.
+Always see for yourself and check client reviews and portfolio of previous projects to check your prospective supplier’s output quality and reputation.

 4. Privacy and security

 Data privacy is an important factor for customer trust and overall brand reputation these days, so make sure to work with a supplier with tight privacy and security measures in place to avoid compromising your data.

 At 1902 Software, we have standard data processing agreements that we sign with our clients at the start of every project, to help them comply with the EU’s General Data Protection Regulation’s (GDPR) clauses on transferring and processing EU data in third countries.

 5. Diverse skillset, knowledge, and experience

 With many technical talents around the world, it can be limiting for your project to consider only local companies or freelancers.

 Through outsourcing, you can take advantage of getting an experienced team in your project, at half the usual cost.

-Our developers go through months of in-house technical training before working on customer projects and continue to attend refresher workshops and knowledge-sharing sessions.
+Our developers go through months of in-house technical training before working on client projects and continue to attend refresher workshops and knowledge-sharing sessions.

 Many of them have earned technical certifications in the platforms that they work with as well.

 Working with an offshore software developer may be challenging in some respects, but that holds true even for your local agencies as well.

-Ultimately, it’s about choosing to work with an IT company that can deliver what you need—near or remote.
+Ultimately, it’s about choosing to work with a software development company that can deliver what you need—near or remote.

 In the next part of this series, we’ll share some tools for remote collaboration that can help you work more efficiently.